SvenGroot/JumboCore/doc/UserGuide/Tutorial2.md

 ```

 The function checks the job configuration to get the value of the setting that was added by our
 `IgnorePatternsFile` property.
-That file is then loaded by using the [`TaskContext.DownloadDfsFile`](https://www.ookii.org/docs/jumbo-2.0/html/M_Ookii_Jumbo_Jet_TaskContext_DownloadDfsFile.htm)
+That file is then loaded by using the
-helper function.
-The task could of course use [`FileSystemClient`](https://www.ookii.org/docs/jumbo-2.0/html/T_Ookii_Jumbo_Dfs_FileSystem_FileSystemClient.htm)
+[`TaskContext.DownloadDfsFile`][] helper function.
+The task could of course use
-directly to read the file from the DFS, but this method will cache the file locally on the task
+[`FileSystemClient`][] directly to read the file from the DFS, but this method will cache the file
-server so that if multiple tasks on that server need the file it doesn’t need to read it from the
+locally on the task server so that if multiple tasks on that server need the file it doesn’t need to
-DFS every time.
+read it from the DFS every time.
 This function returns a local path where the cached file is stored.
-The method then
-reads that file and constructs a regular expression for the ignored patterns, optionally making it
+The method then reads that file and constructs a regular expression for the ignored patterns,
-case-insensitive.
+optionally making it case-insensitive.

 Note that in this case it would probably have made more sense to add the ignore patterns themselves
-to the job configuration, but I wanted to demonstrate the `DownloadDfsFile` function, so there you
+to the job configuration, but I wanted to demonstrate the [`DownloadDfsFile`][DownloadDfsFile_1]
-are.
+function, so there you are.

 We also need an aggregation function, which is the same as before: